Video game genre: Classifications

 Video game genres vary in specificity, with popular video game reviews using genre names varying from "action" to "baseball".
 In this practice, basic themes and more fundamental characteristics are used alongside each other.

 A game may combine aspects of multiple genres in such a way that it becomes hard to classify under existing genres.
-For example, because Grand Theft Auto III combined shooting, driving and roleplaying in an unusual way, it was hard to classify using existing terms.
+For example, because Grand Theft Auto III combined shooting, driving and role-playing in an unusual way, it was hard to classify using existing terms.
 The term Grand Theft Auto clone has been used to describe games mechanically similar to Grand Theft Auto III.
 Similarly, the term roguelike has been developed for games that share similarities with Rogue.

 Elements of the role-playing genre, which focuses on storytelling and character growth, have been implemented in many different genres of video games.
 This is because the addition of a story and character enhancement to an action, strategy or puzzle video game does not take away from its core gameplay, but adds an incentive other than survival to the experience.

 In addition to gameplay elements, some games may be categorized by other schemes; such are typically not used as genres: